suqianwang/ImageRecovery/README.md

 # ImageRecovery
-Compressed sensing and recover corrupted images
+Compressed sensing and recover corrupted images using Python and Machine Learning

+## Description
+Determined the best model parameter using cross-validation while performing regression with L1-norm regularization on the preprocessed image data.

+Performed Medium Filtering to improve the image quality of reconstructions.